Harshi07-c/Enhancing-LLM-s-Response-for-Lesson-preparation-Material-by-Prompt-Refinement-Technique/README.md

 Here's the recommended order in which the files should be accessed, along with a brief description of what happens in each file:

 1)Dataset_Generation_For_Demonstration.ipynb
-Description: This notebook focuses on generating datasets required for the analysis.
-It prepares the data needed for subsequent evaluations.
+Description: This notebook focuses on generating datasets using template based prompting required for the analysis.
+It prepares the data needed for subsequent evaluations.It's not present in the github repo.
 Purpose: To create datasets for demonstration purposes.

 2)TestDataset.ipynb